dnuch/xbee-serial-monitor/README.md

 `
 $ npm i
 `
-> if installing on windows
+> if installing on windows; open administrative powershell and run:
 `
 $ npm install --global windows-build-tools
 `